tinkertanker/tinkerfolio_lms_frontend/documentation/DeveloperGuide.md

 ## User Acceptance Testing
 UAT was conducted to assess the application's functionality and identify any bugs related to authentication and the creation of classrooms and courses.

+## Unit Tests
+Unit tests were written to test the functionality of the backend.
+This was done using the Django testing framework (Refer to `.\cores\tests` and `.\student_core\tests`).

+Unit tests aid in the development process by ensuring that the application works as intended.
 # Design Considerations
 ## Handling Group Submission
 Currently, each time a student selects other team members for their group submission, upon reloading the page, this would result in their selection being resetted.
 While implementing a local storage to preserve the state could mitigate this, it could cause potential clashes between groups.